nkmchugh/NM_BTEC640_apple_mobility_data/README.md

 ## Log

+* 2022-09-21: Add git infrastructure to project and push to GitHub
 * 2022-09-18: A new version of the code was created to refractor the code to be more general and allow for any state to be subsetted from the larger file.